naeemakram/Appium5-WinAppDriver/README.md

         }
 ```

-These extension methods are also available herein.
+These extension methods are also available in this repository.
 This code sample shows you how you can run WinAppDriver based automation with
 Appium 5.